 Why?
 I have a very good idea why--but the paper trail to prove it is going to be very well under cover.
 It is, of course, our modern industrial-pharmaceutical complex.
-It is not good for business for the drug companies for the populace to have freely available and easily-grown natural remedies at their disposal.
+It is not good business for the drug companies, if the populace has freely available and easily-grown natural remedies at their disposal.
 Make no mistake--our congress is firmly in the pockets of the drug lobby, as well as the oil lobby, the insurance lobby, the... ... you get the idea.

 Re-authorizing the growing of hemp would introduce many thousands of new jobs in the textile and other industries.
 It certainly makes more sense than the current idiocy of paying farmers subsidies for letting land lie fallow.

 Legalizing medical Cannabis would eliminate the need for black-market operations, and that activity would end on its own, just as happened with the repeal of the Volstead Act (18th amendment to the constitution; 1917-18) otherwise known as "prohibition."
 The repeal of the 18th amendment was the 21st amendment, coming in February of 1933.

 Most of us are familiar with the saying, "Those who do not learn from history are doomed to repeat it."
 Our government is guilty of this very failure in spades.

-While on the one hand the Feds sit bemoaning the 'deficit,' and threatening massive cuts to essential programs, on the other hand, huge amounts of money, sufficient to make a real difference, are still being wasted on useless prosecution of Cannabis.
+While on the one hand the Feds sit bemoaning the 'deficit,' and threatening massive cuts to essential programs, on the other hand, huge amounts of money, sufficient to make a real difference, are still being wasted on senseless prosecution of Cannabis.
 Ironically, legalization at the national level would bring in massive amounts of cash in taxes!